wp-plugins/thinktwit/readme.txt

 == Changelog ==

+= 1.4.2 =
+- (14 Sep 2013) Renamed constants to prefix with ThinkTwit so that they don't interfere with constants from other plugins, changed help on setting up Twitter app as name needs to be unique, added hashtag filtering in cache, added ability to search for hashtags without usernames and changed hashtag searching to be OR rather than AND

 = 1.4.1 =
 - (02 Jun 2013) Corrected failure to update ThinkTwit version stored in the database, made a minor addition to the new settings page that